cits5501/cits5501.github.io/assets/workshops/workshop09-solutions.md

 ## A. Applicability of formal methods

 Discuss the following scenarios.
 Would you use formal methods for any of the following systems?
 If so, which systems, and why?
+Do you think the enterprise developing the system would share your view?

 a.
 The next version of *Confectionery Crush Story*, a web--
       and mobile-app--based puzzle video game your company